Saturday, October 5, 2024

 fuses with blade fuses that are easier to identify & replace.
 When

-I have a spare hour or so the in-line AIS fuse will be replaced
+I have a few spare hours the in-line AIS fuse will be replaced

 by the spare panel fuse and the NMEA backbone & Engine DVSR

-The remaining ones in-line would require a lot of work to replace,
+The remaining few in-line fuses would require a lot of work to replace,

 Friday 4th October